-Notwithstanding Rule 2001(j) and its accompanying Table 1, Thisthis rule applies to boilers, steam generators, and process heaters that are greater than 2 million Btu per hour and less than 5 million Btu per hour rated heat input capacity used in any industrial, institutional, or commercial operation with the exception of any RECLAIM or former RECLAIM facility that is in an industry-specific category defined in Rule 1100 - Implementation Schedule for NOx Facilities.
-RECLAIM facilities (NOx emissions only).
+This rule applies to boilers, steam generators, and process heaters that are greater than 2 million Btu per hour and less than 5 million Btu per hour rated heat input capacity used in any industrial, institutional, or commercial operation with the exception of any RECLAIM facility as defined in Rule 1100 - Implementation Schedule for NOx Facilities, as being subject to an industry-specific category RECLAIM facilities (NOx emissions only).

+(b) Definitions

-- (b) Definitions - (1) ADSORPTION CHILLER UNIT means any natural gas fired unit that captures and uses waste heat to provide cold water for air conditioning and other process requirements. - (2) ANNUAL HEAT INPUT means the actual amount of heat released by fuels burned in a unit during a calendar year, based on the fuel's higher heating value. - (3) ATMOSPHERIC UNIT means any natural gas fired unit with a non-sealed combustion chamber in which natural draft is used to exhaust combustion gases. - (4) BOILER OR STEAM GENERATOR means any combustion equipment fired with liquid and/or gaseous (including landfill and digester gas) and/or solid fossil fuel, used to produce steam or to heat water, and that is not used exclusively to produce electricity for sale.
+- (1) ADSORPTION CHILLER UNIT means any natural gas fired unit that captures and uses waste heat to provide cold water for air conditioning and other process requirements. - (2) ANNUAL HEAT INPUT means the actual amount of heat released by fuels burned in a unit during a calendar year, based on the fuel's higher heating value. - (3) ATMOSPHERIC UNIT means any natural gas fired unit with a non-sealed combustion chamber in which natural draft is used to exhaust combustion gases. - (4) BOILER OR STEAM GENERATOR means any combustion equipment fired with liquid and/or gaseous (including landfill and digester gas) and/or solid fossil fuel, used to produce steam or to heat water, and that is not used exclusively to produce electricity for sale.
 Boiler or Steam Generator does not include any open heated tank, adsorption chiller unit, or waste heat recovery boiler that is used to recover sensible heat from the exhaust of a combustion turbine or any unfired waste heat recovery boiler that is used to recover sensible heat from the exhaust of any combustion equipment. - (5) BTU means British thermal unit or units.